FrancisToth/francistoth.github.io/content/posts/2021-01-22-functional_design.markdown

 The Functional Programming course provided by John DeGoes on [Patreon](https://www.patreon.com/jdegoes/posts) is a good place to start, and is where I've learnt a lot regarding the concepts described in this post.

-Secondly, there is the [Zionomicon](https://www.zionomicon.com/) which is [ZIO](https://zio.dev/)'s bible, and [Essential Effect](https://essentialeffects.dev/) by Adam Rosien, which is more focused on [Cats](https://typelevel.org/cats/).
+Secondly, there is the [Zionomicon](https://www.zionomicon.com/) which is [ZIO](https://zio.dev/)'s bible, and [Essential Effect](https://essentialeffects.dev/) by Adam Rosien, which is more focused on [Cats Effect](https://typelevel.org/cats-effect/).
 The combination of these two can give you a good picture of how Functional Programming is today done in Scala.
-I would also recommend [Functional Programming with Scala](https://www.manning.com/books/functional-programming-in-scala) aka the "Red book" which is good but a bit rough for new comers.
+I would also recommend [Functional Programming with Scala](https://www.manning.com/books/functional-programming-in-scala) aka the "Red book" which is good but a bit rough for new comers (Please note that there has been a lot of innovation in this space so you might be looking at outdated content especially when it comes to certain later chapters).

 Finally, [F# for fun and profit](https://fsharpforfunandprofit.com/) is also a good resource.
 It's not Scala but the concepts described are relevant to most of languages, and Scott Wlaschin (its author) is an incredible teacher, who worked among others on integrating [DDD using a Functional approach](https://pragprog.com/titles/swdddf/domain-modeling-made-functional/).

 ## Thanks

-I'd like to thank [John De Goes](https://github.com/jdegoes), [Calvin Lee Fernandes](https://www.linkedin.com/in/calvin-lee-fernandes/) along with the Spartan community for its support, help and friendship, and of course, you for reading :)
+I'd like to thank [John De Goes](https://github.com/jdegoes), [Calvin Lee Fernandes](https://www.linkedin.com/in/calvin-lee-fernandes/) along with the Spartan community for their support, help and friendship, and of course, you for reading :)